thescubageek/expensive_math/README.md

 - ✅ Dry run mode for testing without API calls or costs
 - ✅ Guaranteed to be slower and more expensive than regular math
 - ✅ Perfect for burning through your API quota
-- ✅ Racks up hundreds or thousands of dollars in API calls within minutes just from loading the gem and running basic Ruby code
+- ✅ Racks up bills within minutes just from loading the gem and running basic Ruby code
+- ✅ Charges you per character just from typing in the console
 - ✅ Might cost you your job, spouse, kids, and home

 ## Why?

 Great question!
 Here are some compelling reasons to use ExpensiveMath:

-1. **Cost Optimization**: Why spend $0.00 on CPU cycles when you can spend $0.002 per calculation?
+1. **Cost Optimization**: Why spend $0.00 on CPU cycles when you can spend hard earned cash per calculation?
 2. **Latency Enhancement**: Transform microsecond operations into multi-second adventures
 3. **Carbon Footprint Maximization**: Ensure your simple arithmetic contributes to global warming
 4. **Dependency Injection**: Add network dependencies to the most basic operations